edelkas/lzwrb/README.md

 ```ruby
 ["\x00", "\x01", "\x02", "\x03", "\x04", "\x05", "\x06", "\x07"]
 ```
-could be used, and a minimum code length of only 3 bits could be set.
+could be used as the alphabet, and a minimum code length of only 3 bits could be set.
 The gem comes equipped with a few default alphabets as constants, for instance, `HEX_UPPER` contains all 16 possible hex digits in uppercase, and the default alphabet, `BINARY`, contains all possible 256 byte values.
 See the `LZWrb` class for a full list.
 Nevertheless, an arbitrary array can be used here, as long as it's composed only of 1-character strings.

 Sample input:
 ```ruby